Board of Directors

 JEFF TOPPING

-Director National Restaurants Development, McDonald’s Restaurants of Canada
+Director National Restaurants Development, McDonald’s Canada

 STEVEN WADDELL